-Common Name: Aloe, True Aloe, First Aid Plant
+Common Name: Aloe, True Aloe, First Aid Plant, and many other species!

-Aloe vera are some of the best indoor plants for beginners because they require very little care.
-Oftentimes, the hardest part about caring for an Aloe vera plant is making sure to leave it alone.
-This plant is commonly known as an effective home remedy for minor burns, but Aloe vera has a long history of being used for medicinal purposes dating back to the Egyptians.
+Aloes are some of the best indoor plants for beginners because they require little care.
+The most challenging part about caring for an aloe plant is often leaving it alone.
+Aloe vera is commonly known as an effective home remedy for minor burns.
+Still, Aloe vera has a long history of being used for medicinal purposes dating back to the Egyptians.
 Wide varieties of aloe are showy, mottled, and simply irresistible if you love low-maintenance houseplants!

 In nature, this succulent thrives in arid environments, although it can be found in tropical and semi-tropical areas.
-The upright spike-like leaves of the Aloe plant grow in a rosette formation and provide a stark architectural look when plant styling.
+The upright spike-like leaves of the aloe plant grow in a rosette formation and provide a stark architectural look when plant styling.
 They will surprise you with alien-like, upright flower stalks when receiving ample amounts of light!
 Learn more about how to care for aloes!
 For you visual learners, watch our video about how to care for aloe plants!

-These plants like lots of bright indirect light, so they do best on a sunny shelf or near a window that provides over 6 hours of indirect sunlight each day.
+Aloes like lots of bright indirect light, so they do best on a sunny shelf or near a window that provides over 6 hours of indirect sunlight each day.
 While aloe plants definitely like the bright light they can receive from a south- or west-facing window, make sure they are not so close that they receive any direct light as this can cause burns and their foliage to turn red or brown.

-Since it hails from warmer climates, the Aloe vera prefers warmer temperatures.
-Generally, temperatures between 55-80-degrees F, or comfortable room temperature is ideal.
+Since it hails from warmer climates, the aloes prefer warmer temperatures.
+Generally, temperatures between 55-80°F, or comfortable room temperature is ideal.
 Aloe are cold sensitive, making them better suited as houseplants and not ideal for placement outdoors in most areas.
-Exposure to cold temperatures can cause significant damage, so Aloe plants placed outside in the warmer months will need to be brought inside before chilly weather rolls in.
+Exposure to cold temperatures can cause significant damage, so aloe plants placed outside in the warmer months will need to be brought inside before chilly weather rolls in (under 40°F).

-- Given the right conditions, mature Aloe vera plants can bloom.
+- Given the right conditions, mature aloe plants can bloom.
 The plants send up tall, thin stalks with clusters of tubular flowers known as an inflorescence.
 Aloe plants need lots of bright indirect sunlight to bloom.

 - While the gel found in the leaves of Aloe vera is safe to use on burns and cuts and it is even used in some recipes for consumption, there is a thin layer known as latex that separates the gel from the exterior part of the plant.
 The latex layer can be harmful and potentially fatal if ingested.